plone/documentation/docs/deployment/caching/profiles.md

 <genericsetup:registerProfile
     name="with-caching-proxy"
     title="With caching proxy"
-    description="Settings useful for setups with a caching proxy such as Squid or Varnish" directory="profiles/with-caching-proxy"
+    description="Settings useful for setups with a caching proxy such as Varnish or a CDN" directory="profiles/with-caching-proxy"
     provides="Products.GenericSetup.interfaces.EXTENSION"
     for="plone.app.caching.interfaces.ICacheProfiles"